OlivierLD/raspberry-coffee/NMEA-multiplexer/OnWindows10.md

  >> From task compileJava (in raspberry-coffee), using java version 1.8
  >> From task compileTestJava (in raspberry-coffee), using java version 1.8

- > Task :NMEA.multiplexer:tasks
+ > Task :NMEA-multiplexer:tasks

  ------------------------------------------------------------
- Tasks runnable from project :NMEA.multiplexer
+ Tasks runnable from project :NMEA-multiplexer
  ------------------------------------------------------------

  Build tasks